 ALL PRECINCTS WILL VOTE AT THE BARTOW CIVIC CENTER - 2250 S. FLORAL AVENUE.

 Registered voters are reminded to update the elections office with any name or address changes prior to Election Day.
-To change your voter information on-line, Click here
+You can change your information online at the Polk County Supervisor of Elections website.

 Can’t make it to the polls?
 To request an absentee ballot, please contact the Polk County Supervisor of Elections at 863-534-5888 or visit polkelections.com.